 The maximum number of draw buffers is implementation-dependent.
-The number of draw buffers supported can be queried by calling GetIntegerv with the symbolic constant MAX\DRAW\BUFFERS.
-An INVALID\VALUE error is generated if n is greater than MAX\DRAW\BUFFERS.
+The number of draw buffers supported can be queried by calling GetIntegerv with the symbolic constant MAX_DRAW_BUFFERS.
+An INVALID_VALUE error is generated if n is greater than MAX_DRAW_BUFFERS.

-Except for NONE, a buffer may not appear more then once in the array pointed to by bufs.
-Specifying a buffer more then once will result in the error INVALID\-OPERATION.
+Except for NONE, a buffer may not appear more than once in the array pointed to by bufs.
+Specifying a buffer more than once will result in the error INVALID-

+OPERATION.